facebook/react-native-website/docs/native-modules-ios.md

 ### Building as You Iterate

 As you work through these guides and iterate on your native module, you will need to do a native rebuild of your application to access your most recent changes from Javascript.
 This is because the code that you are writing sits within the native part of your application.
-While React Native’s metro bundler can watch for changes in Javascript and rebuild on the fly for you, it will not do so for native code.
+While React Native’s metro bundler can watch for changes in Javascript and rebuild JS bundle on the fly for you, it will not do so for native code.
 So if you want to test your latest native changes you need to rebuild by using the `react-native run-ios` command.

 ### Recap✨